scottmsilver/iftop-telegraf-influx/README.md

  - Now if you're using influx db and grafana you'll see under the "telegraf" database (or however you've configured it a new measurement called "hosts", the rates are bits per second

+# Notes

+I have tested this on MacOS and FreeBSD (for my pfSense setup)